ChrisWilliamson123/ChrisWilliamson123.github.io/_stories/our-story.md

 ---
 order: 0
 ---
-## Our Story
+## Venue

 Chris was a Southern California boy who ran cross-country, attended an all-boys Catholic high school (shenanigans ensued), and perfected his image as the “chill smart guy”.

+- Testing 123

-Nikita was a Midwestern girl, a dancer, musician, and hopeful writer who embodied every stereotype of the over-achiever.
+Nikita was a
+Midwestern girl, a dancer, musician, and hopeful writer who embodied every stereotype of the over-achiever.
 A pair of acceptance letters brought them together to that special place